 This HSI model is applicable to small juvenile brown shrimp (median total length (TL) = 53 mm) that have recently settled to estuaries and are most common between April and July.
-The model equation is HSI = $(SI_1 \times SI_2)^{1/2}$, where SI1 is the water quality suitability index and SI2 is the structural habitat suitability index.
-The water quality SI is based on the GLMM-Gaussian model, which is depicted in Figure 31, and uses average salinity and water temperature from April through July as model input.
-The "baseline" structural habitat SI is shown in Figure 27a, but where model cells have an average decadal oyster HSI score ≥ 0.50 or SAV coverage $\geq 20\%$ the SI relationships shown in Figures 27c or 27d, respectively, should be used instead.
+The model equation is $HSI = (SI_1 \times SI_2)^{1/2}$ , where $SI_1$ is the water quality suitability index and $SI_2$ is the structural habitat suitability index.
+The water quality SI is based on the GLMM-Gaussian model, which is represented by the equation below and depicted in Figure 31, and uses average salinity and water temperature from April through July as model input.
+The "baseline" structural habitat SI is shown in Figure 27a, but where model cells have an average decadal oyster HSI score ≥0.50 or SAV coverage ≥20% the SI relationships shown in Figures 27c or 27d, respectively, should be used instead.